2001 Vintage Overview

 Reds were mostly unspectacular on the sugar front (11.5-12.5 per cent potential alcohol) but full of fruit.
 Acidity was normal, tannins present and for the most part ripe enough.
 Thicker skins than in 2000 (thank goodness, or else the poor weather in early September would have been a disaster) led to respectable colour extraction and plenty of red fruit.
 There seemed to be some parallels with 1993, another vintage needing an extra week of sunshine.

-The wines in bottle Of all vintages in the past 25 years, this is the one I have found hardest to pin down.
+Of all vintages in the past 25 years, this is the one I have found hardest to pin down.
 When opened today, the wines are often attractive and enjoyable but seem to lack a specific character that strikes the attention.
 Most whites should probably be drunk up, though I have had several every enjoyable bottles in early 2021, still full of vibrant but certainly seeming at peak maturity.
 While 2001 has a little more weight of fruit and a little more structure than most 2000s, they too seem mostly to be approaching full maturity.